jchabrowski/movie-app/README.md

 ## What is this?

-It's a proof of concept app that fetches movie data from https://www.omdbapi.com/
+It's a proof of concept app that fetches movie data from <a href="https://www.omdbapi.com/">OMDBApi</a>

-It should be live at https://jchabrowski.github.io/movie-app/ if I'm not busy breaking it 🔨
+It should be live at <a href="https://jchabrowski.github.io/movie-app/" target="_blank">https://jchabrowski.github.io/movie-app/</a> if I'm not busy breaking it 🔨

 ## What's inside?